D. J. Moore (cornerback)

 David James "D.J."
-Moore (born March 22, 1987) is a former American football cornerback.
-He was drafted 119th overall in the fourth round of the 2009 NFL Draft by the Chicago Bears.
-He played college football at Vanderbilt.
+Moore (born March 22, 1987) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Vanderbilt Commodores and was selected 119th overall in the fourth round of the 2009 NFL draft by the Chicago Bears.

-High school career
+Early life

 In high school, he was a four-year football varsity player at Broome High School in Spartanburg, South Carolina.
-He was a player that played both offense and defense, starting at Wide Receiver and Defensive Back.
+He was a player that played both offense and defense, starting at wide receiver and defensive back.
 As a senior, had 48 receptions for 896 yards and 14 touchdowns; one rush for an 84-yard touchdown; three punt return touchdowns; 39 tackles and 6 interceptions on defense.
 He also played basketball in high school, helping squad to state title as a junior.
 As a senior in basketball, he averaged 15 points, 10 rebounds, and five assists.